 - The Office of the Provost screens collaborators on international memorandums of understanding (MOUs)

-- The Office of Technology Transfer (OTT) screens outgoing materials transfer agreements (MTAs) to international destinations
+- U-M Innovation Partnerships screens outgoing materials transfer agreements (MTAs) to international destinations

 - Procurement Services screens vendors entering into purchasing contracts with the university

-You are expected to request restricted party screening prior to any anticipated research-related activities (e.g., interactions, such as collaborations, discussions, etc.) with foreign individuals or organizations or travel to international destinations.
+You are expected to request restricted party screening prior to any anticipated research-related activities (e.g., interactions such as international collaborations, hosting visiting scholars, etc.) with outside individuals or organizations or travel to international destinations for research collaboration.

 Examples of common research-related activities in which you should request RPS before arrangements are made include: